aws-ia/workshop-taskcat/content/40_lab4/_index.md

 In this lab, we'll use taskcat's **--no-delete** using this flag will retain the CloudFormation stack after the test is complete.

+To get started, navigate to the `lab4/cfn-project` folder in